Stair Calculator

 Stair Building Code Requirements (IRC 2026)

-The International Residential Code (IRC) sets the minimum standards for residential stairs in the US.
-Most municipalities adopt IRC with minor local amendments.
-The requirements below are IRC 2026 — always confirm with your local building department before finalizing stair design.
+The International Residential Code (IRC) sets minimum standards for residential stairs.
+Most US municipalities adopt IRC with minor local amendments.
+Always confirm with your local building department before finalizing stair design.

 DimensionIRC RequirementRecommendedWhy It Matters

-Of all stair code requirements, the ⅜" maximum variation between any two risers is the one most often failed at inspection — and the one most responsible for stair falls.
-A stair that's 7.25" for 13 risers and then 7.75" at the last riser (because you miscalculated the finished floor thickness) fails this test.
+Of all stair code requirements, the ⅜" maximum variation between any two risers (IRC §R311.7.5.1) is the one most often failed at inspection — and the one most responsible for stair falls.
+A stair that’s 7.25" for 13 risers and 7.75" at the last riser fails this test.
 Inspectors measure every riser.
 Calculate total rise precisely from finished floor to finished floor and verify your riser math before cutting anything.

 Stair Types Guide